 There is an interesting follow on from this.
 This explains the vertical height of the distribution of Hd true tests for very low template contributors that has been observed in all specificity tests done.
 For any real profile, mixed or otherwise, there are some stochastic effects.
 There is an advantage in having the very low level trace with alleles in those positions.
 Hence some Hd true test donors help explain the profile whilst others actually make it harder to explain.
 Those that help get a positive log likelihood and those that hinder get a negative one.
 This can be seen in the figure below which is the result of the experiment described above of a real and manufactured single source treated as a two person mixture.

 I conclude that STRmix, and most probably other PG softwares, are treating very low level of non-existent contributors correctly.
-I do not this that this is a sensitive area for PG.
+I do not think that this is a sensitive area for PG.

 The views expressed in this site are my own and do not necessarily represent those of my organisation.